McKnight Fellowships for Choreographers: Frequently Asked Questions (FAQs)

 The McKnight Artist and Culture Bearer Fellowships are unrestricted funds available to choreographers to support their work and artistry.
 The fellowships are not project grants, and the panel does not evaluate project proposals as criteria in the selection process.
 A fellowship can help an artist set aside periods for study, reflection, experimentation, and exploration, take advantage of an opportunity, or work on a new project.
 Applicants cannot be enrolled in school full-time during the fellowship year and the fellowships’ funds may not be used to support work associated with a degree program.
 However, fellowships may be used to support professional study.
 If you have further questions about what the fellowship may support, please contact us at McKnight.Fellowships@ArtSpace.org

-What is the new professional development opportunity for Choreographer Fellows?
+What is the professional development opportunity for Choreographer Fellows?

 Fellows will be invited to New York City during The Association for Performing Arts Presenters’ (APAP) annual conference.
-The goal of this fully supported opportunity is to establish dance contacts and connections outside of Minnesota, develop artist oral presentations and materials, connect with other Fellows, and immerse artists in the performances available during this period.
+The goal of this fully supported opportunity is to establish dance contacts and connections outside of Minnesota, develop an oral presentation and promo materials, connect with other Fellows, and immerse artists in the performances available during this period.
 An APAP experience in NYC allows Fellows to broaden their exposure and foster connections, perhaps setting the stage for future opportunities.

 The second part of the opportunity offers funds for artistic research and development, nicknamed “People & Space.”
 It is designed so that fellows may tailor an opportunity suited to their needs that involves collaborators (People) rehearsal/performance/research space rental (Space) or a combination of the two.
 These funds must be utilized during the Fellowship year.
 This opportunity was created in response to a series of conversations with choreographers, who expressed a great need for funds in these areas.